Typst Backend

 Typst Highlighters

-A set of highlighters can be passed as a Vector{TypstHighlighters} to the highlighters keyword.
-Each highlighter is an instance of the structure TypstHighlighters.
+A set of highlighters can be passed as a Vector{TypstHighlighter} to the highlighters keyword.
+Each highlighter is an instance of the structure TypstHighlighter.
 It contains the following two public fields:

 A Typst highlighter can be constructed using three helpers:

-If multiple highlighters are valid for the element (i, j), the applied style will be equal to the first match considering the order in the vector highlighters.
+If multiple highlighters are valid for element (i, j), the applied style is the first match according to the order in the vector highlighters.

-If the highlighters are used together with Formatters, the change in the format will not affect the parameter data passed to the highlighter function f.
+If highlighters are used together with Formatters, formatting changes will not affect the parameter data passed to the highlighter function f.
 It will always receive the original, unformatted value.

 For example, if we want to highlight the cells with values greater than 5 in red, and all the cells with values less than 5 in blue, we can define: